NewLabour Party: Alliance building

 In 1991, NewLabour and several other parties formed the Alliance, a broad left-wing coalition.
 Initially, NewLabour maintained a separate identity within the Alliance, keeping its own party organization intact.
 By 2000, however, many felt that maintaining parallel NewLabour and Alliance structures was counter-productive, and at NewLabour's October conference, it was decided to completely assimilate the party into the larger Alliance structure, marking the end of NewLabour as an autonomous group.

 Former parliamentarians

-The following is a list of former parliamentarians:

 MPs elected between 1991 and 2000 were members of the NewLabour Party's faction of the Alliance.